 The main difference is in the amount of each ingredient.
 Shortbread tends to have less sugar in relation to butter, while sugar cookies tend to have more sugar and most times include an egg.
 Also, while shortbread uses granulated sugar (as do sugar cookies), shortbread cookies are usually made with powdered sugar.

-It's important to cream the butter and sugar well, chill the dough thoroughly before rolling, and bake them at a medium/low temperature.
-I like to set the oven at 325°F and usually make the dough the day before so I know it will have more than enough refrigeration time.
+It's important to cream the butter and sugar well, chill the dough thoroughly before rolling, and bake the cookies at a medium/low temperature.
+I like to set the oven at 325°F and usually make the dough the day before, so I know it will have more than enough refrigeration time.

 You might have overworked the dough resulting in a tough cookie, the dough might be too thick so it doesn't bake properly, or the oven might be too high and colors the top of the cookie before the inside has time to dry out.
 Always follow instructions and organize yourself when you bake.
 It's all about the little details, like the temperature of the ingredients, resting time, etc.